ubclaunchpad/rocket2/docs/DevelopmentTutorials.rst

    User.is_valid(steven_universe) # returns true

    # To get a user's permission level.
-   steven_universe.permissions_level # returns Permissions_member
+   steven_universe.permissions_level # returns Permissions.member

 Launchpad is growing every year, so there are a lot of user, hence a lot of user models.
-We have to be able to keep track and organize everyone, so that’s where database comes in.
-We create a table for every type of model, so in this case we’ll create a user table to store all users.
+We have to be able to keep track and organize everyone, so that's where database comes in.
+We create a table for every type of model, so in this case we'll create a user table to store all users.

 database (db)
 ~~~~~~~~~~~~~